SUNRISE: The rich molecular inventory of high-redshift dusty galaxies revealed by broadband spectral line surveys: A detailed look at the detected molecules and a comparison of the two sources

-As displayed in Fig.\,\ref{fig:spec} and Table\,\ref{table:detection-summary}, we have detected a total of 17 species, including two isotopologues of CO and one isotopologue of CS, plus the vibrational line of the HCN.
+As displayed in Fig.\,\ref{fig:spec} and Table\,\ref{table:detection-summary}, we have detected a total of 17 species, including two isotopologs of CO and one isotopolog of CS, plus the vibrational line of the HCN.
 Except for the \ci\ line, all of the species have at least two transitions detected in at least one of the sources.
-Among these lines, the CH, NO, HCN-VIB (rotational transitions within the vibrationally excited state of HCN\,${v_2=1f}$), 380\,GHz \hto\ maser, H$_3$O$^+$ lines are the first high-redshift detections in individual sources reported.
+Among these lines, the CH, NO, HCN-VIB (rotational transitions within the vibrationally excited state of HCN\,${v_2=1f}$), 380\,GHz \hto\ maser, and H$_3$O$^+$ lines are the first high-redshift detections in individual sources reported.

 Given the existing extensive discussion of the CO SLED in \apm\ and NCv1.143 \citep{2007A&A...467..955W, 2017A&A...608A.144Y}, we do not delve into the discussions of the CO lines in this work.
 Here, we only highlight that the CO SLED of \apm\ shows a more elevated shape toward the high-$J$ CO lines in Fig.\,\ref{fig:flux-compare}, indicating an overall more excited molecular gas condition \citep{2015ApJ...801...72R}.